« Reading the New Testament for the First Time | Main | What Exactly is a Hypocrite? »

 No-stick spray (like Pam)

-In a large mixing bowl, combine 4 C. of all-purpose flour with 1 ½ tsp. of salt.
-Take 1 ½ C. of Crisco shortening (not butter-flavored) and combine it gradually with the flour mixture using a pastry cutter (or fork) until the mixture becoming crumbly (that is, consists of tiny clumps of flour).
+In a large mixing bowl, combine 2 2/3 C. of all-purpose flour with 1 tsp. of salt.
+Take 1 C. of Crisco shortening (not butter-flavored) and combine it gradually with the flour mixture using a pastry cutter until the mixture becoming crumbly (little pieces of dough).

-Add ice-cold water one tablespoon at a time, then stir with a fork until the dough forms a mass that adheres together (that is, you can mold it into a baseball that holds together).
-This should take 12-13 tablespoons.
+Add ice-cold water one tablespoon at a time, then stirring with a fork, until the dough forms a mass that adheres together (that is, you could mold it into a baseball that holds together).
+This should take about 8 tablespoons.

 Divide the dough into 4 equal balls.

-Coat four 8-inch pie pans or plates generously with no-stick spray.
+Coat the four 8-inch metal pie pans or plates generously with no-stick spray.

 One at a time, roll out a ball of pastry between pieces of wax paper and then coat a pie pan with crust.
 The pastry should come just to the inner top rim of the pie pan.
 Do not extend the crust so that it covers the lip of the pie pan.
 If you do, it will break off when you remove the pie from the pan.
 Set these pastries aside while you make the pie filling.